 After placing eighth in the road race in her Olympic debut in Athens in 2004, Kristin Armstrong returned to the Olympics in 2008 and set such a scorching pace in the women's time trial that no rival could match it.
 She went on to collect her second world time trial title in 2009 before retiring at the end of the season.

 While pregnant in 2010, Kristin remained heavily involved in cycling.
 In addition to directing the Peanut Butter & Co.
-TWENTY12 team, she also hosted the Kristin Armstrong Cycling Academy, which gives cyclists of all ages camp-style coaching that focuses on skill and technique, as well as the importance of setting goals, overcoming obstacles, and building confidence on and off the bike.
+TWENTY12 team, she also hosted the Kristin Armstrong Cycling Academy, which gave cyclists of all ages camp-style coaching that focuses on skill and technique, as well as goal-setting.

 She is a co-owner of K-Edge Cycling Solutions, a component manufacturer that got its start designing and manufacturing chain catchers for Kristin's Olympic bikes.
 Kristin is also active with the YMCA, the U.S. Anti-Doping Agency, and a number of community-building activities.

 Besides American cycling legend, Greg LeMond, Kristin is the only other American in history to win three career medals at the UCI Road World Championships.

 In her first season of international track competition, Kristin won a bronze medal in the individual pursuit at the 2005 UCI Track World Cup in Sydney.